-Ryan Yang seemed destined for a career in the financial industry.
+Ryan seemed destined for a career in the financial industry.
 Armed with a Bachelor of Science in Accounting and Finance, he took his first job at a large accounting firm–but there was a problem.
 The work he was doing just didn’t align with the future he envisioned for himself.

-What initially sparked your interest in the UX Design course?
+What initially sparked your interest in UX design?

-This same friend actually took the CareerFoundry UX course a year back and explained in detail what he did now as a UX designer.
+This same friend actually took the CareerFoundry UX Design Program a year back and explained in detail what he did now as a UX designer.
 When I got home that night, I stayed up doing a ton of research about UX and realized that it was at the crossroads between philosophy, technology, business, empathy and creating the cutting edge of human-centered interactivity.
-I realized that studying UX meant not having to start over in a completely different trajectory.
-Instead, I could step into the tech industry with my existing business skills and pick up new ones at my own pace.

-Why did you decide to take a bootcamp course?
+Why did you decide to take an online course?

-Interestingly, my friend had a positive experience learning UX within the CareerFoundry program and recommended it to me.
+Interestingly, my friend had a positive experience learning UX with CareerFoundry and recommended it to me.
 I did my research and realized that it was a much faster way to learn and a cheaper alternative to going back to college.
 After spending most of my life in school, going back and starting over didn’t make much sense to me.

 With a lot of deliberation and research, I decided to enroll as well.
 This was around the time that I left my job near the end of the year to go on a trip to California with my friends.
 I probably did things the opposite way, and wouldn’t recommend quitting your job prior to getting a new one in a field you love!
 But I wanted to plant both feet firmly through the door instead of having the luxury of looking back and hesitating.

 I had my “crossing the Rubicon” moment—which took a lot of courage, but I really felt a strong calling to the world of UX.
-When I came back from California with a fresh perspective on life, I started the bootcamp with the utmost hype.
+When I came back from California with a fresh perspective on life, I started the program with the utmost hype.

-Funny enough, my tutor in the bootcamp turned out to be the very same friend who guided me through this whole process; Abhishek—the hilarious yet classy college buddy of mine now becoming my teacher.
+Funny enough, my tutor at CareerFoundry turned out to be the very same friend who guided me through this whole process; Abhishek—the hilarious yet classy college buddy of mine now becoming my teacher!
 The world works in funny ways sometimes.

-What did you most enjoy about the course?
+What did you most enjoy about the program?

 Which aspect was the most useful or interesting?

-What were the next steps after you finished the course with CareerFoundry?
+What were the next steps after you finished the course?

 After I graduated from CareerFoundry, I spent a few weeks revamping my resume and online profiles and started applying for UX jobs in earnest.
 I also re-read the entire UX program contents and created notes for future reference.